Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 *copath* of a node is the node's sibling concatenated with the list of siblings of all the nodes in its direct path, excluding the root.

+The *size* of a tree or subtree is defined as the number of leaf nodes it contains.

 ## Log Tree

 Log trees are used for storing information in the chronological order that it